How to scrape Google Search with Python (Step-by-step guide)

 After the result page loads, the browser waits for five seconds to make sure all the page content is present.
 Then BeautifulSoup parses the HTML page content.

 For the parsing logic, all the div elements in the div with ID rso are stored in the listing variable.
-The code iterates through the listing and only acts on a listing that contains a div with classes N54PNb and BToiNc
+The code iterates through the listings and only acts on a listing that contains a div with classes N54PNb and BToiNc.

 For this, we’ll print the following fields on the console: